-This Maryland Learners Permit test, with multiple choice questions, is intended to help you prepare for the Maryland driving test that is required before you can get your driver’s license.
-Passing the Maryland learners permit test is as easy as 1 2 3 using our online interactive driving practice tests with high quality images.
-Study for this driver’s license practice test is completely free.
+This Maryland Learners Permit test, with multiple-choice questions, is intended to help you prepare for the Maryland driving test that is required before you can get your driver’s license.
+Passing the Maryland learners permit test is as easy as 1 2 3 using our online interactive driving practice tests with high-quality images.
+The study for this driver’s license practice test is completely free.

 Any resident of the State who wishes to operate a motor vehicle in Maryland needs a Maryland driver’s license.
-The knowledge test is designed to check the applicant’s knowledge of motor vehicle laws, safe driving practices and signs.
-The information on which the applicant will be tested is in this website.
-Typically, the test is offered in an automated format with an allotted completion time.
+The knowledge test is designed to check the applicant’s knowledge of motor vehicle laws, safe driving practices, and signs.
+The information on which the applicant will be tested is on this website.
+Typically, the test is offered in an automated format with allotted completion time.

 Maryland Learners Permit: What Young Drivers Need to Know to Start Driving